 Inflammation can be caused by excessive alcohol consumption.
 Heavy consumption adds to inflammation that affects your entire system by interfering with your body’s natural defenses against the rush of gut microbes and their products.

 Chronic alcohol use harms the liver’s ability to detoxify bacterial products and the brain’s ability to regulate inflammation.
+The liver plays a central role in detoxifying LPS and producing a balanced cytokine milieu.
 Plus, alcohol can damage the liver along with the central nervous system, which also plays a part in inflammation.
 So basically, alcohol not only causes inflammation but also can harm your body’s ability to regulate inflammation.

 What is Inflammation?

 Inflammation is a process.
 In this process, your white blood cells and the things they make protect you from infection from outside invaders such as:

 Nevertheless, in some diseases such as arthritis, your immune response system, the body’s defense system, triggers inflammation even when there are no outside invaders to fight off.
 These are called autoimmune diseases.